Education: B.A., Magna Cum Laude, Harvard-Radcliffe College; M.B.A., with Distinction, Harvard Business School

 Vivian is a frequent keynote speaker at numerous conferences including the World Economic Forum at Davos.
 She is also a contributor to leading industry publications authoring many articles on government productivity and improving US healthcare.
 Vivian represented McKinsey on initiatives and research on women's leadership in the workplace and gender diversity.
 Most recently the Virginia Economic Review published a piece authored by Vivian "Potential permanent health care changes: Covid-19 longer term impact."
 She is also a co-author on the McKinsey Global Institute Report: "The Power of Parity: Advancing Women's Equality in the United States," and an op-ed in Time Magazine, "5 Myths about America's Gender Gap."

 In 2018, Vivian was elected as a general director to the board of Public Broadcasting System (PBS).
 As of July 1, 2020, she also joined the Board of Trustees of John Hopkins Medicine.
+She is also an advisory board member for the National Education Equity Lab.
 In the past she served as a founding board member on the Board of Directors of the Partnership for a Healthier America (PHA), an independent, nonpartisan organization that mobilizes support for efforts to solve the child obesity challenge as an outgrowth of First Lady Michelle Obama's Let's Move campaign.

 In addition, Vivian served from 2000-2004 on the NIH Clinical Center Board of Governors and from 2004-2006 as a member of the NIH Advisory Board for Clinical Research.
 In the past she also served on the Board of Directors of Mentors, Inc., a program for D.C. public high school students and the Board of Generation US, a skills-based training and employment program.